 Brazilian food is strongly influenced by European and African cuisines, whilst there is not a single national cuisine there is an assortment of regional traditional dishes.
-In Rio and Sao Paulo, the Brazilian Feijoada is the traditional dish, being a stew made from meat and black beans.
+In Rio and Sao Paulo the Brazilian Feijoada is the traditional dish, being a stew made from meat and black beans.
 In Northern Brazil Cassava (a root vegetable) features heavily in meals.
 Popular dishes throughout the country include rice and beans, served with meat and salad, fresh tropical fruit is a common dessert.
 Typical snacks include Pao de Queijo (cheese bread), Coxinha which is a chicken croquette, and Kibe which is a bulgar wheat and beef croquette.

 Whilst we strongly recommend trying as many local dishes as possible, Argentina and Brazil also have a wide range of international foods available.

 Drinking bottled water and eating well-cooked food is strongly recommended.
 It's much safer to stick to bottled, treated or boiled water.
 Ice, along with salads or fruits washed in tap water should likewise be avoided.
 Those with dietary requirements will be well catered for - just make sure to inform your booking agent of any specific requirements well in advance of your trip.
+All the restaurants we visit will be researched and inspected regularly to ensure that they follow the strictest health, cleanliness, and safety guidelines.
+All waiting staff will wear face masks and gloves and self-service buffets will be avoided in favour of à la carte dining, waiter-served meals, or waiter-assisted buffets.
+Hand sanitiser will be provided to the group before and after every food and beverage service.